vtexdocs/dev-portal-content/docs/guides/Checkout/fulfillment-checkout-section-api-quick-start-guides/get-address-by-postal-code.md

 ### 404 - Not Found

-- `Message error example: "The requested URL was not found on the server"`.
-Check that the URL data is correct.
+- `Message error example: "The requested URL was not found on the server"`: check that the URL data is correct.

 ```html
 <body>